 Google-specific platforms such as Gmail, YouTube, Google Finance and Blogger are part of the display network.
 The network also includes Google apps and mobile sites.

 There are several ways to target your ads on the Display Network.
-These include choosing specific sites/pages and choosing keywords and topics related to what you’re selling.
-You can also select your audience based on demographics, interests and whether they’re return visitors to your site or not.
+These include choosing specific sites and pages and choosing keywords and topics related to what you’re selling.
+You also can select your audience based on demographics, interests and whether they are return visitors to your site.

 This refers to spending more of your ad budget on a particular geographical location.
-For example, a pub operating in a metropolis might want to target their ads to the people who live and work around their neighborhood.
+For example, a pub operating in a metropolis might want to target ads to the people who live and work around the neighborhood.
 With geotargeting, you’ll find yourself spending more on some locations than others.
-You can also totally leave out others.
+You also can leave out other spots.
 Geotargeting allows you to target your ad from a small distance, such as a two-block radius, to an entire state.

-You can display your ads on three device types: desktop, tablets and mobile devices.
+You can display your ads on 3 device types: desktop, tablets and mobile devices.
 Depending on your business, specific devices tend to perform better than others.
 With each device, you’ll incur a different cost.
-Generally, tablets are the least expensive and desktops are the most costly.
+Generally, tablets are the least expensive and desktops are the costliest.

-Setting the Right Google Paid Advertising Cost Budget
+Setting the Right Budget for Google Advertising Costs